-"The City of lowa City intends and expects to realize long-term cost savings in improved public health, reduced fuel consumption, better environmental stewardship, and reduced demand for motor vehicle infrastructure through the implementation of its Complete Streets Policy.
-Complete Streets also contribute to walkable neighborhoods, make the community attractive to new business and employment, create a sense of community pride, and improve quality-of-life." - from the lowa City Complete Street Policy (adopted March 23, 2015)
+"The City of Iowa City intends and expects to realize long-term cost savings in improved public health, reduced fuel consumption, better environmental stewardship, and reduced demand for motor vehicle infrastructure through the implementation of its Complete Streets Policy.
+Complete streets also contribute to walkable neighborhoods, make the community attractive to new business and employment, create a sense of community pride, and improve quality of life."

-"Since school zones are locations frequented by children, making the area safe for children at any time of day is a sound investment for the community."
+from the Iowa City Complete Street Policy (adopted March 23, 2015)

--Safe Routes to School National Partnership
+"Since school zones are locations frequented by children, making the area safe for children at any time of day is a sound investment for the community."-Safe Routes to School National Partnership